dastratakos/Classy/README.md

 ## Notes
-- make sure to run `expo install firebase` from the `PlanIt` directory.
+- make sure to run `expo install firebase` from the `Classy` directory.